dartchina/site-www/src_zh_CN/samples/index.md

 ---

 {% comment %}

 This collection is not exhaustive&mdash;it's just a brief introduction to the language for people who like to learn by example.
-You may also want to check out the language and library tours.
+You might also want to check out the language and library tours.

 <div class="card-grid">
   <div class="card">